SarvarKh/ofn-wiki/Bugsnag-setup.md

 ## Create a Bugsnag OSS account

 First, create a Bugsnag account for open source at https://www.bugsnag.com.
 They are proposing a Community plan for free.
-Please follow there [guide](https://docs.bugsnag.com/product/getting-started/) to setup your app on their side.
+Please follow the [guide](https://docs.bugsnag.com/product/getting-started/) to setup your app on their side.

 ## Integrate Bugsnag on your instance